kirillreutski/cpp-timer-service/README.md

+# cpp-timer-service
-# Easy lib to keep several actions to run by timings
+Small library to keep several actions to run by timings for C/C++ microcontroller e.g. esp8266
 # Usage

 ```